osg-htc/docs/docs/data/update-oasis.md

 root@host # cvmfs_talk -i oasis.opensciencegrid.org remount
 ```

-This can be done while the filesystem is mounted (despite what the name sounds like it does not do umount/mount).
+This can be done while the filesystem is mounted (despite the name, it does not do an OS-level umount/mount of the filesystem).
 If the filesystem is not mounted, it will automatically check for new updates the next time it is mounted.

 In order to find out if an update has reached the CVMFS stratum 1 server, you can find out the latest `osg-oasis-update` time seen by the stratum 1 most favored by your CVMFS client with the following long command on your client machine: